Day 1: Arrive Oslo

 The wild Aurlandsdalen Valley is often referred to as the “Grand Canyon of Norway” due to its jaw-droppingly beautiful landscapes of untouched nature, fjords, roaring rivers and paths cut into the steep mountainside.
 Your walk today is one of the classic hikes of fjord Norway from Østerbø to Vassbygdi.

-Take a bus from Flam to Østerbø (1h).
+Take a bus from Flam to Østerbø (1h) The bus runs until the end of August only, after this time a taxi will be required (payable locally).
 Then follow the trail cut into the cliff face along the Nesbø-vatnet lake, with an optional detour to the Vetlahelvete cave.
 Expect amazing views every step of the way!
-Arriving at Vassbygdi, take the bus back to Flam (25min).
+Arriving at Vassbygdi, take the bus or taxi back to Flam (25min).

 Day 6: By Train and Bus to Lofthus